Variability in Footpoint Mapping of BBFs Using Tsyganenko Models: Impact on Swarm Conjunctions: Introduction

-This study utilizes a large database of BBF events observed by the Magnetospheric Multiscale (MMS) spacecraft \citep{Burch_2016} to statistically compare the mapped footpoint locations among four different Tsyganenko models.
+This study utilizes a large database of BBF events observed by the Magnetospheric Multiscale (MMS) spacecraft \citep{Burch_2016} to statistically compare the mapped footpoint locations among six different Tsyganenko models.
 We refer to the footpoint as a unique point representing the BBF and do not consider the spatial size of the BBF mapped into the ionosphere (footprint).
-In this work, we do not address the error in footpoint location, as establishing a ground truth for the correct footpoint for each event is necessary and beyond the scope of this analysis.
-Instead we analyze how the footpoint locations are impacted by the inputs parameters of these models, including solar wind conditions, geomagnetic activity, the location of the BBF in the magnetotail, and the tilt angle.
-We report how the number of conjunction between BBFs and Swarm spacecraft changes when the conjunction definition is adjusted.
-Specifically, we examine how increasing the time interval between the detection of BBF and the Swarm satellites' path through the BBF footpoint, as well as varying the footpoint magnetic latitude error, affects the occurrence and quality of conjunctions.
-Although we did not conduct a study on the error in the location, we hope that the quality indicator will help researches determine when to be more cautious when studying conjunctions.
+In this work, we do not address the error in the location of the footpoint, since this implies establishing a ground truth for the correct footpoint for each event, which is beyond the scope of this analysis.
+Instead, we analyze how the footpoint locations are impacted by the input parameters of these models, including solar wind conditions, geomagnetic activity, the location of the BBF in the magnetotail, and the tilt angle.
+We report how the number of conjunctions between BBFs and Swarm spacecraft changes when the conjunction definition is adjusted.
+Specifically, we examine how increasing the time interval between the detection of a BBF and the Swarm satellites' path through/nearby the BBF footpoint, as well as varying the footpoint magnetic latitude error, affects the occurrence and quality of conjunctions.
+Although we did not conduct a study on the error in the location, we hope that the quality indicator will help researchers determine when to be more cautious when studying conjunctions.

-\section{Data and Models}
+\section{Data and models}